libscott/vmoney/README.md

 How it works
 ------------

-The transaction ledger is contained in the GIT commit history.
+* The transaction ledger is contained in the GIT commit history.
-The tree pointed to by the latest commit contains the balance sheet.
+* The tree pointed to by the latest commit contains the balance sheet.
-A transaction is a commit that modifies the balance sheet.
+* A transaction is a commit that modifies the balance sheet.

-VMoney uses GIT trees and blobs to represent balances.
-There are 2 types of blob:
+There are two types of file in the data folder:

-* `data/{address}/tx`; address's last transaction details (mutable)
+* `data/{address}/balance/{txid}`; spendable outputs; should never conflict.
-* `data/{address}/balance/{txid}`; spendable outputs (immutable)
+* `data/{address}/tx`; address's last transaction details, conflicts on double spend.

 **Transaction flow**